 Lufthansa is also a Starwood Preferred Guest Partner

 One thing that you have to note is that Lufthansa (or rather Miles and More) is a partner of the Starwood Preferred Guest program.
 That means that you can earn Starpoints on a Amex Starwood Preferred Guest and transfer them to Miles and More miles on a one for one basis.
 Furthermore, if you transfer 20,000 starpoints to Miles and More miles, Starwood will give you an additional 5,000 bonus Miles and More miles!
 The Starwood credit card has a $65 annual fee and allows you to earn one point for every dollar that you spend, but more on Starwood Hotels.
 I'm mentioning this because under some circumstances, you might also want to be complimenting this card with the SPG Amex.

 As we explained earlier, the FF program is also the one for Swiss and Austrian Airlines.
 Since MM is also part of Star Alliance, this means that you can use their points to redeem for flights on any Star Alliance airlines.
 The one thing to note is that if you redeem flights on Lufthansa (and in fact many of their partners - including Star Alliance), you will have to pay fuel surcharges.
 On a US to Europe flight, we are talking about $500 for a economy class ticket.

 But there is a silver lining to this.
 If you use MM miles on United, US Airways and Lot, there will be no fuel surcharges.
 This makes this quite an interesting card for business executives who use this airline for European flights but also flies domestic with either United or US Air.
-We'll go into more details about using their miles when we talk about their 50,000 sign up bonus
+We'll go into more details about using their miles when we talk about their up to 50,000 sign up bonus

 Is It Good?
 Should You Get It?